p2p/bitcoin-exchange/README.md

 ## Assets:
 Any asset pair can be traided in the exchange just as in a futures exchange since no real asset is handled through the exchange itself, only orders of assets.
-An asset pair can be Bitcoin in US Dollar, or 1 Oz Gold in US Dollar or LiteCoin in BitCoin or whatever asset the brokers might enable trading in.
+An asset pair can be: Bitcoin in US Dollar, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, or whatever asset pair the brokers wishes to enable trading in.

 ## Clearinghouse: